-Several outstanding opportunities exist for UCLA Extension Writers’ Program students in fiction writing, feature film writing, and television writing to gain recognition for the excellence of their work.
+Several outstanding opportunities exist for UCLA Extension Writers’ Program students in fiction writing, memoir writing, feature film writing, and television writing to gain recognition for the excellence of their work.

 UCLA Extension Feature Film and Television Writing Competitions

 Stuart Beattie (Australia, Collateral, Pirates of the Caribbean: The Curse of the Black Pearl), Randi Mayem Singer (Mrs. Doubtfire), and Gavin Hood (Tsotsi) gained their first industry exposure through a Writers’ Program screenwriting contest, and our goal with these competitions is to help the next generation of student talent move from amateur to professional.
 Winners receive a one-on-one script consultation with a professional screenwriter prior to the final judging and their script is read by industry executives.
 The winners’ loglines and contact information are sent to over 1,000 literary agencies, management companies, and production companies.

 James Kirkwood Literary Prize